nidhaloff/igel/README.rst

      - bool, default False
      - If the parsed data only contains one column then return a Series.

+   * - prefix
+     - str, optional
+     - Prefix to add to column numbers when no header, e.g. ‘X’ for X0, X1, …
+   * - mangle_dupe_cols
+     - bool, default True
+     - Duplicate columns will be specified as ‘X’, ‘X.1’, …’X.N’, rather than ‘X’…’X’.
+Passing in False will cause data to be overwritten if there are duplicate names in the columns.
+   * - dtype
+     - {‘c’, ‘python’}, optional
+     - Parser engine to use.
+The C engine is faster while the python engine is currently more feature-complete.
+   * - converters
+     - dict, optional
+     - Dict of functions for converting values in certain columns.
+Keys can either be integers or column labels.
+   * - true_values
+     - list, optional
+     - Values to consider as True.

+   * - false_values
+     - list, optional
+     - Values to consider as False.
+   * - skipinitialspace
+     - bool, default False
+     - Skip spaces after delimiter.
+   * - skiprows
+     - list-like, int or callable, optional
+     - Line numbers to skip (0-indexed) or number of lines to skip (int) at the start of the file.
+If callable, the callable function will be evaluated against the row indices, returning True if the row should be skipped and False otherwise.
+An example of a valid callable argument would be lambda x: x in [0, 2].
+   * - skipfooter
+     - int, default 0
+     - Number of lines at bottom of file to skip (Unsupported with engine=’c’).
+   * - nrows
+     - int, optional
+     - Number of rows of file to read.
+Useful for reading pieces of large files.
+   * - na_values
+     - scalar, str, list-like, or dict, optional
+     - Additional strings to recognize as NA/NaN.
+If dict passed, specific per-column NA values.
+By default the following values are interpreted as NaN: ‘’, ‘#N/A’, ‘#N/A N/A’, ‘#NA’, ‘-1.#IND’, ‘-1.#QNAN’, ‘-NaN’, ‘-nan’, ‘1.#IND’, ‘1.#QNAN’, ‘<NA>’, ‘N/A’, ‘NA’, ‘NULL’, ‘NaN’, ‘n/a’, ‘nan’, ‘null’.
+   * - keep_default_na
+     - bool, default True
+     - Whether or not to include the default NaN values when parsing the data.
+Depending on whether na_values is passed in, the behavior is as follows: If keep_default_na is True, and na_values are specified, na_values is appended to the default NaN values used for parsing.
+If keep_default_na is True, and na_values are not specified, only the default NaN values are used for parsing.
+If keep_default_na is False, and na_values are specified, only the NaN values specified na_values are used for parsing.
+If keep_default_na is False, and na_values are not specified, no strings will be parsed as NaN.
+Note that if na_filter is passed in as False, the keep_default_na and na_values parameters will be ignored.
+   * - na_filter
+     - bool, default True
+     - Detect missing value markers (empty strings and the value of na_values).
+In data without any NAs, passing na_filter=False can improve the performance of reading a large file.
+   * - verbose
+     - bool, default False
+     - Indicate number of NA values placed in non-numeric columns.
+   * - skip_blank_lines
+     - bool, default True
+     - If True, skip over blank lines rather than interpreting as NaN values.
+   * - parse_dates
+     - bool or list of int or names or list of lists or dict, default False
+     - The behavior is as follows: boolean.
+If True -> try parsing the index. list of int or names. e.g. If [1, 2, 3] -> try parsing columns 1, 2, 3 each as a separate date column. list of lists. e.g. If [[1, 3]] -> combine columns 1 and 3 and parse as a single date column. dict, e.g. {‘foo’ : [1, 3]} -> parse columns 1, 3 as date and call result ‘foo’ If a column or index cannot be represented as an array of datetimes, say because of an unparseable value or a mixture of timezones, the column or index will be returned unaltered as an object data type.

 E2E Example
 -----------